Alfresco/docs-alfresco/content-accelerator/3.6/configure/admin-guide.md

 #### Rules

-These are standard front-end rules and can be used for validation.
+Rules are standard front-end rules and can be used for validation.
 All rules are contained within the front-end and cannot be expanded.

 **Rule Types:**